SafeHome.org may receive compensation from some providers listed on this page. Learn More

 As you can see here, we’re on the basic, default settings.
 For most folks looking to browse the internet securely, this is all you’ll ever really need — you can select between the fastest server and the nearest country.
 To be honest, in our day-to-day browsing, there was little need to ever switch between these.

 Pro Tip: Want the best of the best when it comes to VPNs?
-Check out our ExpressVPN review.
-You’ll like the digital security this popular provider offers.
+Check out our ExpressVPN review or head over to our Surfshark vs. NordVPN comparison to see how these two services stack up head to head.

 By pulling up the “connected” tab, we were able to see the IP address we were using through the VPN and toggle the kill switch on and off.
 This is a function we’re really happy to see with Surfshark and one you should be on the lookout for when shopping around for VPNs.
 Allow us to explain.